Generator Repair & Installation

 - Transfer switches (automatic and manual)

 We offer select repairs on generators.
-A Black Diamond electrician will visit your home, assess the scope of work, and determine your best options moving forward.
-Here are some signs you might need repair work done on your generator:
+A Black Diamond electrician will visit your home, assess the scope of work, and determine your best options.
+Here are some signs you might need repairs on your generator:

 - Damaged electrical components